 of African American churches have installed pastoral leadership.

 We are committed to listening to our community of faith.
 If you missed one of our Virtual Town Halls, please watch a video recording.

 Season of rebuilding: A report

-As the season of rebuilding got underway, Board of Pensions has met with over 200 mid council, congregational, and pastoral leaders in Denver and Atlanta to discuss the initiative.
-Following these gatherings, we shared a report to update the wider denomination on this important effort, taken in collaboration with the Church, to assess and redesign the Benefits Plan to better meet the needs of local congregations.
+As the season of rebuilding got underway, Board of Pensions leaders gathered with over 200 mid council, congregational, and pastoral leaders in Denver and Atlanta to discuss the initiative.
+Following these gatherings, we shared a report to update the wider denomination on this important effort to assess and redesign the Benefits Plan to better meet the needs of local congregations.